The Google judge doesn't know if Firefox is a browser or a search engine

 Much of the opening statement was a rehash of the pretrial filings the DOJ and Google filed last week.
 The gist of the Justice Department's position is that Google regularly blocks search competitors and prevents any innovations that could make web search "faster, easier and better for consumers."

-Worryingly during the opening remarks, however, was that Amit Mehta seemed a little confused by some of the references, unable to tell whether Mozilla's Firefox is a browser or a search engine.
-He also didn't know how Google's SEM tools work.
+Worryingly, though, during the opening remarks, Amit Mehta seemed a bit confused by some of the reports, and was unable to figure out whether Firefox's is or search engine.
+He also didn't know how they work SEM by Google.

 Written by giorgos